Phosphinidene: Dibenzo-7-phosphanorbornadiene derivatives

-Stable Monomeric Phosphino-Phosphinidene
+Phosphino-phosphinidene

-Bertrand and coworkers synthesized a stable singlet phosphino-phosphinidene compound using extremely bulky substituents.
-Hitherto, there had been no free singlet phosphinidenes that were characterized by spectroscopy.
+The first singlet phosphino-phosphinidene has been prepared using extremely bulky substituents.
 The authors prepared a chlorodiazaphospholidine with bulky (2,6-bis[(4-tert-butylphenyl)methyl]-4-methylphenyl) groups, and then synthesized the corresponding phosphaketene.
 Subsequent photolytic decarbonylation of the phosphaketene produced the phosphino-phosphinidene product as a yellow-orange solid that is stable at room temperature but decomposes immediately in the presence of air and moisture.
 31P NMR spectroscopy shows assigned product peaks at 80.2 and -200.4 ppm, with a J-coupling constant of JPP = 883.7 Hz.
 The very high P-P coupling constant is indicative of P-P multiple bond character.
 The air/water sensitivity and high solubility of this compound prevented characterization by X-ray crystallography.